leniad/dsp-emulator/Readme - Old.md

         -General options -> Autofire -> Enable/disable
         -Independent for each button
     +CPU: Unified functions in/out with read/write
-    +Tape Engine
+ï¿½ï¿½ï¿½ï¿½+Tape Engine
-        -Improved handling of 1-byte blocks in TAP tapes -Added control to avoid blocks of 0 length in TAP tapes -Corrected the length of the message block of the TZX tapes +After pressing F4 to record a snapshot, the file select screen no longer is shown each time a key is pressed +UPD765: Improved processing a track with 0 sectors (Corrects 'Tomahawk' from Spectrum +3) -Spectrum
-    +Added Fuller joystick, and improved descriptions of other types of joystick +Fixed Cursor joystick, only works if selected +Improved Kempston joystick
+ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½-Improved handling of 1-byte blocks in TAP tapes ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½-Added control to avoid blocks of 0 length in TAP tapes ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½-Corrected the length of the message block of the TZX tapes ï¿½ï¿½ï¿½ï¿½+After pressing F4 to record a snapshot, the file select screen no longer is shown each time a key is pressed ï¿½ï¿½ï¿½ï¿½+UPD765: Improved processing a track with 0 sectors (Corrects 'Tomahawk' from Spectrum +3) -Spectrum ï¿½ï¿½ï¿½ï¿½+Added Fuller joystick, and improved descriptions of other types of joystick ï¿½ï¿½ï¿½ï¿½+Fixed Cursor joystick, only works if selected ï¿½ï¿½ï¿½ï¿½+Improved Kempston joystick
 -Galaxian HW
-    +Moon Cresta
+ï¿½ï¿½ï¿½ï¿½+Moon Cresta
-        -Improved sound with samples
-        -Fixed a problem with chars/sprites
+ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½-Improved sound with samples ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½-Fixed a problem with chars/sprites
 </pre>
 <b>31/12/16 - DSP Emulator 0.17b2 WIP.
 Source and windows 32bits updated</b><br>
 After three months entering and leaving the hospital, I have time to update the emulator.
 I hope I will recover soon and upload more updates<br>